SwedbankPay/design.swedbankpay.com/README.md

 - Change branch to `master`.
 - Pull latest changes.
 - Create and push a new tag with the new release commit:

 1. `git tag -l` Make sure the tag is not in list.
 2. `git tag x.x.x` And check if the new tag is in list.
 3. `git push origin x.x.x`

 - Remember to change branch back to `develop`.

+- In Jira trigger release
+- In GH publish Release

 AppVeyor will now create and deploy a release on both github and [`design.swedbankpay.com`][swpdg].